Yukitty/CassetteBeasts-cat-modclubdemo/.github/README.md

 All original mod assets, scripts, and edits are published under [CC0](LICENSE)

-To the extent possible under law, Yukita Mayako has waived all copyright and related or neighboring rights to Mod Utils Spawn Demo.
+To the extent possible under law, Yukita Mayako has waived all copyright and related or neighboring rights to Mod Utils Mod Club Demo.
 This work is published from: United States.

 [Cassette Beasts](https://www.cassettebeasts.com/) is developed by [Bytten Studio](https://bytten-studio.com/) and published by [Raw Fury](https://rawfury.com/).